 Manual processes take too much time and leave plenty of room for mistakes.
 Without regular audits to help balance the books, your business could be losing thousands of dollars a year (or more) due to PO recon errors.

 Using an Automated Purchase Order Reconciliation Process

-If you’re already using an e-procurement system that’s integrated with other systems via your company’s enterprise resource planning (ERP) systems, you can easily automate tasks to generate a reconciliation report.
+If you’re already using a purchase order software that’s integrated with other systems via your company’s enterprise resource planning (ERP) systems, you can easily automate tasks to generate a reconciliation report.

 With automation in place, all purchase orders and related documents are standardized to match all requirements for easy electronic exchange.
 Documents including purchase orders, purchase order acknowledgements (POAs), advanced ship notices (ASNs), and invoices can be sent directly with software and tools you’re already using.

 For example, a purchase requisition is assigned its own number in the system once it’s created.
 When approved and converted to a purchase order, it gets its own purchase order number that connects it to the original requisition document.
 When the invoice comes in, it’s assigned an invoice number.
 When the order comes in and goods are marked received, the system can run through everything quickly to make sure everything matches as it should.

 With Planergy’s three-way matching process, transaction reconciliation and payment processes are greatly simplified.
 When matches occur in the system, all documents that match for payment are automatically approved.
 Any that do not match are placed aside for manual review.